Adding district-level and school-level report card comments

 - Teachers type ad-hoc comments in the report card sheets.

-- The organization provides a set of pre-approved report comments and teachers choose from the pre-approved set.
+- Pre-approved report comments are provided by the organization and teachers choose from the pre-approved set.
 Teachers do not have the option of adding ad-hoc comments.

-- The organization enables teachers to add ad-hoc comments and to create their own private set of comments.
+- Teachers can add ad-hoc comments as well as create their own private set of comments.

-- The organization provides a set of report card comments that teachers can use if they wish.
+- A set of report card comments is provided by the organization, that teachers can use if they wish.
 In addition, teachers can add ad-hoc and create their own private set of comments.

 Edsby Support configures the comment choices for schools and districts.